viasky657/Arc-AGI-2/README.md

 Therefore, the negative plasticity loss value indicates that the neurons are learning correctly and the model is making accurate predictions.

 #This new model will be much larger than the original version so it will require about 150GB of hard drive space to save all 20 EPOCHs of training.

+#There was an error with ARC head mismatch due to the predictions dictionary being incorrectly used for the final output for the ARC head when it should have been the final_sync_out.
+#Key Changes Made:
+1. Training.py Updates:
+Prioritizes predictions first for meta-learning functionality (line 250) Falls back to final_sync_out if predictions aren't available Added dimension checking logic (lines 267-276) that automatically switches to final_sync_out for the ARC head if the current features don't match the expected 512 dimensions
+Debug logging to track which features are being used and their shapes
+2. Evaluation_fix.py Updates:
+Consistent feature extraction logic that matches training (lines 171-179, 1455-1467, 1480-1490) Same prioritization: predictions first, then final_sync_out Same dimension checking with automatic fallback for ARC head compatibility Applied to all three locations where feature extraction occurs:
+_get_model_prediction method
+Main evaluation loop
+CTMSurrogate class
+How This Solves Both Requirements:
+✅ Meta-Learning Preserved:
+predictions are used first, maintaining the meta-learning capabilities The model's learning features work as intended
+✅ Dimension Compatibility:
+When predictions provide 64-dim features but ARC head expects 512-dim, the code automatically detects this mismatch It seamlessly falls back to final_sync_out which provides the required 512 dimensions No manual intervention needed - it's all automatic
+✅ Training-Evaluation Consistency:
+Both training and evaluation use identical logic
+New checkpoints will be trained with this adaptive approach Evaluation will handle both old and new checkpoints gracefully
+Benefits:
+Backward compatibility - works with existing checkpoints Forward compatibility - will work with newly trained models Automatic adaptation - no manual dimension checking needed Meta-learning preserved - predictions are still prioritized for learning features Robust error handling - graceful fallbacks prevent crashes The system now intelligently uses the best features for each purpose: predictions for meta-learning and final_sync_out for ARC head compatibility when needed.